Changes to your waste and recycling collections

 We would encourage all residents to try and reduce their general waste as much as possible by sticking to the 180-litre bin.

 However, provided you meet certain criteria and will make use of the available existing fortnightly recycling and new food waste collection services, then in special circumstances (for example households of five or more) you can apply for an extra bin where it is justifiably needed.
-The extra bin capacity application process will be available ahead of the introduction of weekly food waste and move to fortnightly general waste collections in April 2026.
+If this applies to you please use the online application form to request a second bin.

 Residents will receive a postcard between 4-10 weeks prior to their 180-litre bin delivery with details of how to apply for any of the options above.